wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/4-ui-components-apis-surface-areas.md

 ## Summary

-In this unit, you learned how the SharePoint Framework enables developers to incorporate data from external systems, surface customizations in other experiences like Microsoft Teams, and incorporate UI components with the Office UI Fabric.
+In this unit, you learned how the SharePoint Framework enables developers to incorporate data from external systems, surface customizations in other experiences like Microsoft Teams, and incorporate UI components with the Office UI Fabric (Fluent UI).